Amphitheater & Old Marble Crafts • Folklife Area • Seminole Camp

 Mary & Mom, apprentices of longtime festival tie-dye artist Mark Wright, have Tie-dye arts, including t-shirts, dresses, socks, shoelaces and hats

-Ethel McDonald, Marie's Home Canning: home canning: jams, jellies, pickles, relishes; handwoven jelly baskets; hand-knitted dish dolls; handmade aprons
+Ethel McDonald, Marie's Home Canning: home canning: jams, jellies, pickles, relishes; handwoven jelly baskets; hand-knitted dish cloths; handmade aprons

 Rusty Miller, Rusty Miller Stoneware: studio pottery in functional forms, including dishes, mugs, bowls, pitchers and platters.

-Janet Moses, Janet Moses & Co.: paints a variety of primitive motifs on old windows, doors, tin and other items, including plants, chickens, sheep, cows, birds, fish, and local landscapes.
+Janet Moses, Janet Moses & Co.: paints a variety of primitive motifs on old windows, doors, tin and other found items, with designs that feature plants, chickens, sheep, cows, birds, fish, and local landscapes.

 Greg Nason, Earthwares: scroll work made on a foot-powered antique scroll saw of pictures, shelves, military insignias, bookmarks, boxes, puzzles, bowls and clocks.